 Advice for budding photographers

 We will happily accept submissions from anyone, but competition for space is fierce so don’t be disheartened if we turn down shots.
-Send us low res jpgs via email () and we will request the high res/film if we intend to publish.
+Send us low res jpgs via email and we will request the high res/film if we intend to publish.

 If you’re just starting out and wondering how to crack the photography game, try going to a few events where you can shoot some professional riders.
 Keep shooting!
 Only through practice will you will get better and build up trust with the better riders.
-Don’t show off your bad shots, be harsh with your edit before sending them to mags (especially with everyone these days shooting thousands of digital images at a time).
+Don’t show off your bad shots, be harsh with your edit before sending them to magazines and websites (especially with everyone these days shooting thousands of digital images at a time).

 Advice for budding writers

-Photography is key.
-You might be the best writer on the planet but if we can’t fill the article with lovely pictures then unfortunately we can’t publish it.
 Try picking a subject that’s easily illustrated with generic shots from the library – travel stories don’t tend to work unless you were fortunate enough to be on holiday with a crew of professional riders and a good photographer.
 Of course we might have shots of your chosen destination in our library, but don’t take this for granted.